saich9424/SOEN-691-PROJECT/README.md

 * <b>Restaurant.csv </b> : This dataset contains 42K unique restaurants along with different attribues of each restaurants.
 We are interrested in below given columns.
   * <b>restaurant_id :</b> unique id for restaurant <br />
-    * We have chosen this column to uniquly identify restaurant.
+    * We have chosen this column to uniquely identify restaurant.
   * <b>city :</b> where restaurant resides. <br />
     * We have chosen this column to filter based on city.
   * <b>categories :</b> under which category restaurant resides. <br />
     * We have chosen this column to generate the item profile.
   * <b>total_reviews :</b> number of votes given to particular restaurant <br />
-    * We have chosen this column to put thresold for minimum number of votes.
-If the restaurant have total     reviews less than five. we have filtered them out.
+    * We have chosen this column to put the threshold for a minimum number of votes.
+If the restaurant has total reviews less than five. we have filtered them out.

 * <b>Reviews.csv : </b> This dataset contains more than 1400k rows where each row represents the review and rating given by the user.
 The rating scale is [1, 5].
-We are interrested in below given columns.
+We are interested in below given columns.
   * <b>user_id :</b> unique Id for user. <br />
-    * We have chosen this column to uniquly identify users.
+    * We have chosen this column to uniquely identify users.
   * <b>user_rating :</b> rating given by a user to the restaurant. <br />
-    * We have chosen this column if the user want to filter based on city.
+    * We have chosen this column if the user wants to filter based on city.